Golding Constable 1739-1816

 - inherited Flatford Mill and the flour milling business in 1764 from his uncle Abram Constable (who died childless)

 - operated Dedham Mill (which he initially co-owned with solicitor Peter Firman before buying him out)

 - owned the windmill at East Bergholt

 - owned 93 acres of agricultural land in East Bergholt which he farmed

-- owned two Thames Barges operating from Mistley to London
+- owned two sail driven Thames vessels (called sloops) operating from Mistley to London

 Before the railways reached East Anglia, rivers and canals provided the transport arteries for trade, enabling grain and flour from Suffolk to travel quickly to markets in London.
 Golding Constable exploited the business opportunities these social changes created by: